lxb200709/videotranscoding_gop/README.md

 # VideoTranscoding_GOP
 The code splits video files into GOPs and transcodes (i.e. converting spatial resolution) each GOP separately with [FFmpeg](https://ffmpeg.org) wrapped by [Xuggler](http://www.xuggle.com/xuggler/).
 This code can be used for generating some metadata of the transcoding process.
 These data can be used for simulation and evaluation purposes.
+Due to google Xuggler google repository has been removed, user has to manually add xuggler-xuggler-5.4.jar to the project build path library.

 Users of this code are requested to cite our paper: